 Easy Korean Cucumber Salad (Oi Muchim)

-- Toss well with your hands or a pair of tongs until the cucumbers are evenly coated and the sauce is absorbed, for about 2-3 minutes.
+- Toss well with your hands or a pair of tongs until the cucumbers are evenly coated, about 2-3 minutes.
 Serve immediately and enjoy!

 ♥ Did you make this recipe?
 Please give it a 5-star rating or leave a comment below to share your experience, or tag @cookerru on Instagram to showcase your creations!